 Just book your Louvre ticket beforehand and skip this long and annoying queue.

 This way, you save 2 hours of your travel time.
 We recommend booking with Get Your Guide.
 It is our preferred way to book tickets around Europe.
 Tiqets.com is another good website for buying sightseeing tickets.

 We have a dedicate review of Tiqets.com as well if you’re never heard of it before.

 3. Pub Crawl

 A pub crawl is always fun!
 Make sure you get your spot.
 The price includes free shots.

 Check out the pub crawls in Paris here.

-The Paris Catacombs are quite something to visit, very unique.
-Go underground and experience the dark side of the French capital.
-There are also night tours available – a perfect thing to do in Paris at night!
+The Paris Catacombs are a very unique experience to the city.
+Here, you’ll go underground and experience the dark side of the French capital.
+With night tours available, this is a perfect thing to do in Paris at night.